DorianMood/researches/week-8/survey.md

 In [@Bai_Cui_Jiao_Rossi_Hancock_2019] authors propose a way to surpass limitation of fixed-size graph by *aligning* graph to some known graphs, they call such graphs *backtrackless aligned grid*.
 Then apply spatial convolution.

 In [@Yang_Wang_Song_Yuan_Tao_2021] they use shortest path to compute Dejkstra algorithm to build a subtree, so they avoid redundant computations and the paths are more unique, which also helps to aggregate information more effective and helps to take into account remote neighbors in more stable way.
 In [@Fey_Lenssen_Weichert_Muller_2018] they used B-Spline approximation in convolution kernel.
-The main advantage of their approach is that

 # 4. Applications

 All the techniques mentioned above work with graph data, the minimal requirement for dataset we want to learn is graph structure.
 There are various fields to apply graph neural network models.

-In [@Yang_Zou_2020] authors use gnn in task of human-object interaction detection.
+In [@Yang_Zou_2020] authors use GNN in task of human-object interaction detection.
 They first project two feature tensors (regions of image, recognized as object and human) on graph space, where all nodes are connected.
 Then message passing is applied, which propagates a given signal through graph.
 Afterwards they project all the convolved features back to convolutional space and apply fully connected layers to get probabilities.

 In [@Gu_Tresp_2020] they apply GNN as an intermediate layer in object detection using capsule networks.
 They use term *capsule* to describe some region of image (for example face features like eyes or nose), which is important for recognition of an object.
 Then they perform a graph convolution, propagating signal through graph obtained from primary extracted *capsules*.
 Then concatenate features, reduce dimension and apply fully-connected layer.